 The Insured suspended a competitor after he had been disqualified from a race by three stewards for careless actions, ignoring a steward’s instruction to retire from a race and for other breaches of the rules.

 The suspension was contested vigorously through the NZ Sports Tribunal process.
 The substance of the original disqualification was conceded by the aggrieved competitor but mitigating circumstances were cited.
-The association was equally adamant that it had acted correctly but the tribunal found that the initial suspension was dealt with in a manner which lacked fairness and natural justice.
+The Insured was equally adamant that it had acted correctly.

-The insured’s claim was dealt with as a Professional Indemnity matter.
-During the proceedings, over nearly two years involving four appearances at the tribunal, there were significant legal costs incurred by both sides.
-An expensive exercise in “due process”.
+The Insured’s claim was dealt with as a Professional Indemnity claim.
+During the proceedings, which involved four appearances at the Tribunal, over two years, there were significant legal costs incurred by both parties.

-The Insured is an industry association.
+The Insured was an industry association.
 One of its member firms was involved in a personal grievance arising from the redundancy of an employee.

-The allegations were substantiated and the claim was settled by VL under the Professional Indemnity section of the policy.
+The allegations were substantiated and the claim was settled under the Professional Indemnity section of the policy.
 (The association employee was subsequently dismissed).

-A professional association was investigated by the Commerce Commission for giving advice to its members, which could have been construed as advocating price-fixing, a restrictive trade practice under the Commerce Act.
+The Insured was investigated by the Commerce Commission for giving advice to its members, that allegedly as advocated price-fixing in breach of the Commerce Act 1986.

-The insured, an industry training organisation, was called to account by the Tertiary Education Commission after the TEC received an anonymous complaint alleging that the insured had misreported on the findings of a staff survey which sought views that might allow it to enhance its services and organisational strategies.
-The complaint specifically suggested that in the published survey findings the insured had omitted reports of serious misconduct, breach of policy and fraudulent reporting of trainee achievement outcomes.
+The Insured, an industry training organisation, was investigated by the Tertiary Education Commission.
+The TEC received an anonymous complaint alleging that the Insured had misreported the findings of a staff survey which sought views that might allow it to enhance its services and organisational strategies.
+The complaint specifically suggested that in the published survey findings the Insured had omitted reports of serious misconduct, breach of policy and fraudulent reporting of trainee achievement outcomes.